The Most Common Disability Insurance Policy Exclusions & Limitations

 However, many long-term disability insurance policies have exclusions and limitations that may prevent you from collecting benefits.
 Learn about the most common exclusions and limitations and how they may affect you.

 Preexisting condition limitation

-If you have a known and treated medical condition before you apply for your disability insurance policy, the insurance company apply the preexisting condition clause to limit your benefits.
+If you have a known and treated medical condition before you apply for your disability insurance policy, the insurance company applies the preexisting condition clause to limit your benefits.

-Look back periods define which conditions are preexisting under the policy.
+Looking back periods define which conditions are preexisting under the policy.
 They often range from 90 days to 6 months, but may even last as long as a year.
-The insurance carrier will look back through your medical history to see if you were treated, been evaluated, been told or had any known indication of a disease or disorder.
+The insurance carrier will look back through your medical history to see if you were treated, been evaluated, been told, or had any known indication of a disease or disorder.

 What does it mean?
 If your disability is contributed to or caused by a mental/nervous condition classified in the most current edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, your payment of benefits will be limited to the period set forth by your policy.
 Conditions often include stress, anxiety, depression, or dementia.
 The most common mental/nervous benefit period limitation is two years.

 Typically, the most current edition of the Diagnostic and Statistical Manual of Mental Disorders also classifies the definitions of alcohol and substance abuse-related conditions.

 Coverage for a disability arising from substance abuse or alcoholism is often capped at 24 months, but in some cases may not be covered at all.